CrossRef/event-data-user-guide/docs/service/evidence-registry.md

 ### Getting Evidence Records

 If an Event has an Evidence Record, it will be included in the `evidence-record` field.
-Follow this URL to retrieve the Evidence Record from the Evdience Registry.
+Follow this URL to retrieve the Evidence Record from the Evidence Registry.

-## Status Service

-*This feature will be available at launch.*

-Event Data connects to external systems and gathers data from them through a pipeline.
-Not all external services are available all the time, and some may experience fluctuations in service.
-The internal pipeline with the Event Data service may become congested or require maintenance from time to time.

-The Event Data Status Service proactively monitors all parts of the system and reports on activity, availability and completeness of data.
-The Dashboard will be available via a user interface and via an API through which users can access historical data.